TechnicJelle/CMGT_GraduationReport/report.typ

 - https://github.com/facebook/igl
 - https://github.com/corporateshark/lightweightvk

-=== Evaluation
+==== Evaluation

 I do really like SDL's GPU API.
+This is probably the paradigm I'll go with.

-== Potential Solution: Global State Machine
+=== Potential Solution: Global State Machine

 OpenGL, a really old GPU API, and older versions of DirectX actually were global state machines already.

 Modern GPU APIs have moved away from this kind of architecture, because they were extremely cumbersome to work with.
 They also match the things that are actually happening on a hardware level more closely than these older APIs, nowadays.

-Still, some people like the style of global state machine APIs.
+Still, some people like the paradigm of global state machine APIs.

 Implementations:
-Immediate-Mode style API:
+Immediate-Mode paradigm API:
 - OpenGL Legacy (1.0 up to, but not including, 3.0)
 - Direct3D 7 and before
 - rlgl: https://github.com/raysan5/raylib/blob/master/src/rlgl.h

-Buffer-style APIs:
+Buffer-paradigm APIs:
 - OpenGL Modern (3.0 and later)
-- Direct3D 8 to 11 (12 is a Pipelines&Passes-style API)
+- Direct3D 8 to 11 (12 is a Pipelines&Passes-paradigm API)
 - bgfx: https://github.com/bkaradzic/bgfx

-=== Evaluation
+#heading(outlined: false, level: 4)[Evaluation]
+Too high-level, and also global state kind of sucks to deal with.
+And is also nigh-impossible to properly multi-thread, which is a very important aspect of the Rythe Engine.

-== Potential Solution: Partial Abstractions
+=== Potential Solution: Partial Abstractions

 These are libraries that only abstract _parts_ of the Vulkan API, while still allowing direct access to the raw Vulkan API in other places.
 Most abstractions abstract the entire thing, and don't allow you to access the internals.
 Like the raw Vulkan API.